 - Pour boiling water over gelatin powder in a small bowl; stir until gelatin is dissolved.
 Set aside.

-- In a large bowl, beat dry pudding mix and milk with whist for approximately 2 minutes or until thick.
-Beat in dissolved gelatin mixture with whisk until well mixed.
+- In a large bowl, beat dry pudding mix and milk with whisk for approximately 2 minutes or until thick.
+Beat in dissolved gelatin mixture with a whisk until well mixed.
 Let stand for 5 minutes.

-- In bottom of each of the shot glasses, place a small amount of crushed cookies.
-Pipe pudding over cookie.
-Pipe some cool whip and finish with additional pudding mixture.
+- In the bottom of each of the shot glasses, place a small amount of crushed cookies.
+Pipe pudding over crushed cookies.
+Pipe some cool whip and finish with the additional pudding mixture.